bitovi/academy/src/react-native/17-offline-support/offline-support.md

 **Hint:** Use all of the imports provided in the `favorite.tsx` file.

 ### Solution 3

-If you’ve implemented the solution correctly, the tests will pass when you run `npm run test`!

 <details>
 <summary>Click to see the solution</summary>